susanBuck/notes/05_Laravel/02_App_Setup.md

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-app-setup-success.png?@2x' class='' style='max-width:506px; width:75%' alt=''>

 ### Tips
-* If http://localhost doesn't work, check what your *Ports* are set to in MAMP.
+* If `http://localhost` doesn't work, check what your *Ports* are set to in MAMP.
 The Apache port has to be 80 for `http://localhost` to work.
 Otherwise, you have to specify the specific port, for example `http://localhost:8888`

-## Git
+## Version Control your new app

 In your app directory, initiate a new Git repository:

 	$ git init

 ### Github
-Create a new, public repository at Github.
+Create a new repository at Github.
 When doing this, do *not* initialize the repository with a `README.md` file, since you'll be working with a repository that has already been initialized.

 Note the SSH URL, for example, `git@github.com:username/foobar.git`